I love taking backroads – somehow I find them more interesting than the ‘big’ sights of an area.

 The village was drowned in 1947 when a dam was built on the river.
 The inhabitants were relocated in the hills above – it’s now newish and drab but with spectacular views of its former self.

 I suspect these are some of the older buildings that escaped the flooding because of their placement higher up on the hills.We stopped in the only cafe in the village for a surprisingly good lunch.
 There was great scenery on this backroads route.
-Mansilla de la Sierra is in-between the 11th century monastery of Valvanera and the dinosaur footprints and La Revenga Necropolis near Quintanar de la Sierra.
+Mansilla de la Sierra is about half-way between the 11th century monastery of Valvanera and the dinosaur footprints and La Revenga Necropolis near Quintanar de la Sierra.